BMT has undertaken the first ever Quantitative Risk Assessment (QRA) based on the new Singapore QRA Guidelines.

 The total storage capacity of the terminal is about 1,260,000 cubic metres which consists of 12 tank pits, 79 storage tanks, five pumping stations and nine jetties.
 The terminal operations include storage, blending, import and export of petroleum products and chemical blend-stocks.

-The Client sought out BMT specialists to identify the risks, uncertainties and the potential cost/liability exposure of a bulk chemical storage terminal in the Philippines - as well as the costs of the associated mitigations.
+The customer sought out our specialists to identify the risks, uncertainties and the potential cost/liability exposure of a bulk chemical storage terminal in the Philippines - as well as the costs of the associated mitigations.